J.D., University of Florida Levin College of Law

 B.A., University of Notre Dame

-John Travis Marshall, assistant professor of law, is interested in the challenges associated with the growth and contraction of urban areas.
+John Travis Marshall, associate professor of law, is interested in the challenges associated with the growth and contraction of urban areas.
 In particular, Marshall studies private, nonprofit and government interventions to promote long-term urban recovery from crisis and disasters.

 Marshall joined Georgia State Law from Yale Law School, where he was a clinical lecturer in law and the Ludwig Community Development Fellow.
 From 2007 to 2011, he was a Rockefeller Foundation Fellow with the New Orleans Redevelopment Authority.
 In that role, Marshall advised NORA on post-Hurricane Katrina implementation of the Authority’s urban revitalization efforts, including land acquisition, development, and disposition programs.